mx7b7/codesnip-avalonia/README.md

 ## 🚧 Planned Features

 The following features are planned for future releases:

-- **Dynamic Accent Color**
-  Ability to change the application's accent color at runtime, with the selected color loaded automatically on startup.

 - **Dual-Mode Syntax Highlighting**
   Support for both native XSHD and TextMateSharp tokenizers in AvaloniaEdit.
 Users will be able to choose their preferred syntax highlighting engine in settings.